Sétif and Guelma massacre: French repression in Guelma

-French repression in the Guelma region differed from that in Sétif in that while only 12 pied-noirs had been killed in the countryside, official and militia attacks on Algerian civilians lasted for weeks, until 26 June.
+French repression in the Guelma region differed from that in Sétif in that while only 12 pieds-noirs had been killed in the countryside, official and militia attacks on Algerian civilians lasted for weeks, until 26 June.
 The Constantine préfet, Lestrade-Carbonnel had supported the creation of European settler militias, while the Guelma sous-préfet, André Achiari, created an informal justice system (Comité de Salut Public) designed to encourage the violence of settler vigilantism against unarmed civilians, and to facilitate the identification and murder of nationalist activists.
 He also instructed police and army intelligence agencies to assist the settler militias.
 Muslim victims killed in both urban and rural areas were buried in mass graves in such places as Kef-el-Boumba.
 Later officials had the corpses dug up and burned en masse in Héliopolis.

 Victims

 Estimates for the number of people killed vary widely.
-The official figure given by the French authorities in the Tubert report shortly after the massacre was 1,020 killed, while Radio Cairo provided an estimate of 45,000 Algerian Muslims killed at the time of the massacre.
+The official figure given by the French authorities in the Tubert report shortly after the massacre was 1,020 killed, while Radio Cairo provided an estimate of 45,000 Algerians killed at the time of the massacre.
 Additionally, the Tubert report also estimated that 102 French settlers were killed and 900 Algerian Muslims were also killed by rioters.

 French historian Charles-Robert Ageron estimates that 5,000 to 6,000 people were killed in the massacre.
-French historians Maurice Faivre, François Cochet, Guy Pervillé and Roger Vétillard estimated the death toll at between 3,000 and 8,000.
+French historians Maurice Faivre, François Cochet, Guy Pervillé, and Roger Vétillard estimated the death toll at between 3,000 and 8,000.
 Jean-Pierre Peyroulou, correlating Allies' statistics and historian Marcel Reggui's testimony, concludes that there were 5,000 to 6,000 deaths in the regions of Sétif–Kherrata–Béjaïa and 1,500 to 2,000 deaths in Guelma, with thousands more wounded which would include an unknown number who later died from their injuries.
 He concludes that historian Jean-Louis Planche's estimate of 20,000 to 30,000 deaths is too high but adds that an estimate of 15,000 and 20,000 deaths given by Algerian nationalist Ferhat Abbas is plausible.
 Peyroulou notes an estimate of 6,000 killed and 14,000 wounded given by the British General Staff in North Africa.
 The current Algerian government cites an estimate of 45,000 killed.

 According to British historian Alistair Horne, an estimate of 6,000 Algerians killed was settled on by a consensus of historians.

 The identity of the Muslim Algerian victims differed in Sétif and Guelma.
-In the countryside outside Sétif, some victims were nationalists who had taken part in the insurrection, but the majority were uninvolved civilians who simply lived in the same area but in Guelma, French settler vigilantes specifically targeted nationalist activists.
+In the countryside outside Sétif, some victims were nationalists who had taken part in the insurrection, but the majority were uninvolved civilians who simply lived in the same area.
+But in Guelma, French settler vigilantes specifically targeted nationalist activists.
 Most victims were male (13% of the men in Guelma were killed), either members of the AML, the Muslim scouts, or the local CGT.

 Following the military repression, the French administration arrested 4,560 Muslims, of whom 99 were sentenced to death.
 Twenty-two of the death sentences were carried out.